mjhong0708/amp/docs/theory.rst

   E(\textbf{R})=\sum_{\text{atom}=1}^{N}E_\text{atom}(\textbf{R}).

 The above expansion can be justified by assembling the atomic configuration by bringing atoms close to each other one by one.
-Then the atomic energy contributions can be approximated using a regression method:
+Then the atomic energy contributions (instead of the energy of the whole system at once) can be approximated using a regression method:

 .. math::